12 Best California Road Trips for Outdoor Adventure Lovers

 Wake up bright and early the next day to check out Salvation Mountain and Slab City, coined the ''Last Free Place in America,'' for contemporary art pieces that provoke social criticism.
 From Slab City, head north along the Salton Sea to Joshua Tree National Park.

-Although the park is most known for its iconic Joshua trees, part of the yucca family, Joshua Tree is also a popular destination for bouldering and climbing!
-Joshua Tree is one of the best climbing areas in California.
-Most of the climbing in Joshua Tree is easily accessible, and there’s a mix of all styles here.
+Although this national park is most known for its iconic Joshua trees, which are part of the yucca family, Joshua Tree is also a popular destination for bouldering and climbing!
+In fact, Joshua Tree is one of the best climbing areas in California.
+Most of the climbing in Joshua Tree is easily accessible, and there’s a mix of all styles here, though it’s definitely more of a trad climbing and bouldering destination than sport climbing.

-If you're out of time, you can head back to San Diego after a night in Joshua Tree.
-Or, if you have more time, go down to Palm Springs to explore the surrounding canyons and maybe catch a glimpse of California's incredible wildflower super blooms!
+To finish your southern California road trip, you can head back to San Diego after a night in Joshua Tree.
+Or, if you have more time, go down to nearby Palm Springs to explore the surrounding canyons and maybe catch a glimpse of California's incredible wildflower super blooms!

 - Road Trip Itinerary Contributed by Kay from The Awkward Traveller